Nucella ostrina (Deshayes, 1839)

 Smooth Smooth underside

-Individuals in exposed situations tend to be smooth.
+Individuals in exposed situations tend to be smooth (no spiral ridges).
 This individual was on the western, exposed end of Swirl Rocks, south of Lopez Island.
 Identification was made with the help of George Holm.

 Authors and Editors of Page: